ttdoucet/ttdoucet.github.io/softrock/index.md

 # SoftRock

-Tony Parks at [Five Dash] sells a wonderful software-defined radio kit, the SoftRock Ensemble II RX.
+Tony Parks at Five Dash sold a wonderful software-defined radio kit, the SoftRock Ensemble II RX.
 I enjoyed building it and then analyzing in some depth the design of several aspects of the radio.